-The value of free speech is being challenged in many societies.
+From street battles over controversial speakers in Berkeley, California to the "no platforming" movement in British universities to the expansion of hate crime laws in Canada, the English speaking countries are consumed by debates over free speech.
 The conflict is fiercest on university campuses.
 Both sides point to rights that must be protected; both sides point to harms that will be suffered if the other side gets its way.
 Neither side seems able to convince the other with logic, shame, or violence.
 It is time to step back and look at the big picture.
 Why is free speech important in a modern liberal democracy?

 The liberal democratic case for free speech was set out in 1859 by John Stuart Mill, the English philosopher, politician, and activist, in his famous essay On Liberty.
 That was more than a century and half ago but his arguments have enduring value, especially for students and teachers (who, if they are any good, are students too).
 That is why we have decided to publish an edited extract of On Liberty.
 The text you are about to read is a little more than half of chapter 2 of Mill's book, or about a fifth of the entire work.
-Our goal was to make it easy and enjoyable for a new generation to discover Mill's best ideas on free speech with less than an hour of reading.
+Our goal was to make it easy and enjoyable for a new generation to discover Mill's best ideas on free speech with just an hour or so of reading.